NeriLancioni/LDSwitcher/README.md

 # LDSwitcher
-Automatically switches Windows 10 light/dark mode according to time.
+Automatically switches Windows 10 light/dark mode and wallpaper (optional) according to time.

 ## How to use
-Run this script as a regular user (no elevation needed), select light and dark mode start time, select task bar behaviour, done!
+Run this script as a regular user (no elevation needed), select light and dark mode start time, select task bar behaviour, select wallpapers (optional) done!
 If you want to uninstall LDSwitcher, just run the same script!
 If you want to modify your settings, run the same script again!